 The Science Challenge is back for another year of giving young scientists the opportunity to show off their science communication skills!
 Keep reading to find out how to enter!

 The Science Challenge is RCSU’s annual science communication competition.
 It gives young scientists the opportunity to develop the skills to talk about science in a way that is engaging and fun to people who don’t necessarily have a science background.

-The competition involves producing a short piece of science communication, in either written or video format in answer to one of four questions set by our guest judges.
-In previous years we’ve had themes covering topics as wide as the connection between art and science to climate change and this year will have the broadest set of questions yet!
-With exciting prizes and a wide range of interesting questions, perfect for showing off your skills, this is shaping up to be a very exciting competition and we’d love to see you there!
+The competition involves producing a short piece of science communication, in answer to one of four questions set by our guest judges.
+With exciting prizes and a wide range of interesting questions, perfect for showing off your skills, this year’s Science Challenge promises to be a very exciting competition!

 Competition Opens: Monday 27 February 2023